witalis3/UA3REO-DDC-Transceiver/README.md

 * **CAT Type** - Type of CAT subsystem (FT-450 / TS-2000)
 * **LNA Compensation** - Compensates the S-meter value when the LNA is turned on, dBm
 * **TSignal Balance** - Sets the power balance between signals in Two signal tune mode
+* **Linear Pwr Control** - Sets a linear way to change the signal amplitude when adjusting the power (if disabled - logarithmic)

 ### Set Clock Time